 All disclosures contained in this pricing supplement regarding the Underlyings, including, without limitation, their make-up, method of calculation, and changes in their components, have been derived from publicly available sources.
 The information reflects the policies of, and is subject to change by, the sponsor of the RTY, the sponsor of the SPX, and the investment advisor of the KRE (collectively, the "Underlying Sponsors").
 The Underlying Sponsors, which license the copyright and all other rights to the respective Underlyings, have no obligation to continue to publish, and may discontinue publication of, the Underlyings.
 The consequences of any Underlying Sponsor discontinuing publication of the applicable Underlying are discussed in "Description of the Notes - Discontinuance of an Index" and "Description of the Notes - Anti-Dilution and Discontinuance Adjustments Relating to ETFs - Discontinuance of or Material Change to an ETF" in the accompanying product supplement.
-None of us, the Guarantor, the calculation agent, or BofAS accepts any responsibility for the calculation, maintenance or publication of any Underlying or any successor underlying.
 None of us, the Guarantor, BofAS or any of our other affiliates makes any representation to you as to the future performance of the Underlyings.
 You should make your own investigation into the Underlyings.

-The Russell 2000® Index
+The Russell 2000[®] Index